kdeldycke/awesome-iam/readme.md

 - [A Comparison of Personal Name Matching: Techniques and Practical Issues](http://users.cecs.anu.edu.au/~Peter.Christen/publications/tr-cs-06-02.pdf) - Customer name matching has lots of application, from account deduplication to fraud monitoring.

 - [Statistically Likely Usernames](https://github.com/insidetrust/statistically-likely-usernames) - Wordlists for creating statistically likely usernames for use in username-enumeration, simulated password-attacks and other security testing tasks.

+- [Facebook Dangerous Individuals and Organizations List](https://theintercept.com/document/2021/10/12/facebook-dangerous-individuals-and-organizations-list-reproduced-snapshot/) - Some groups and content are illegal in some juridictions.
+This is an example of a blocklist.

 - [Sherlock](https://github.com/sherlock-project/sherlock) - Hunt down social media accounts by username across social networks.